6 Ways College Might Look Different In The Fall

 "The hybrid model doesn't have to just be about modality," Maloney says.
 "It can be, but it could also be about fundamentally rethinking what the core structure has been for those large classes."

 Of course, shifting larger classes online may not be enough, by itself, to alleviate the health concerns of having students on campus.
-Early research from Cornell University found that eliminating such classes didn't lessen student interactions with each other.
+Early research from Cornell University found that eliminating very large classes still left the small world network of the campus intact.

 Shortened blocks

-Note: This post has been updated to show that research from Kim Weeden and Benjamin Cornwell found that eliminating large classes did lessen connections between students, but left the small world network of a campus intact.